 To achieve greater descriptive accuracy, a statistical algorithm finds the optimal number and location of places where a trend changes.
 The point (in time) where a trend changes is called a joinpoint.
 Trends may change in different ways at a joinpoint: from up to down, from down to up, from up to up at a different rate, or from down to down at a different rate.
-A joinpoint regression model describes the trends by a sequence of connected segments where each segment is connected by a straight line on a log scale.
+A joinpoint regression model describes the trends by a continuous, piecewise-exponential function.
 Adjacent segments are connected at a joinpoint.
 The segments are connected because we assume that rates generally change smoothly, rather than "jump" abruptly.
-The rates are assumed to grow or decay exponentially, i.e., to change by a constant percentage each year.
-Thus the slope in each segment can be associated with a fixed annual percent change (APC).
+In each segment, the rates are assumed to grow or decay exponentially ( $y = e^{mx+b}$ ), i.e., to change by a constant percentage each year.
+Thus the "slope" m in each segment can be associated with a fixed annual percent change (APC) by $APC = 100(e^m - 1)$ .

-Joinpoint analysis first assumes no joinpoints are needed to describe the data accurately, i.e., the trend over the entire interval 1975-2007 does not change.
+Joinpoint analysis first assumes no joinpoints are needed to describe the data accurately, i.e., the trend over the entire interval 1975-2008 does not change.
 Joinpoints are added in turn if they are statistically significant.
 Thus, in the final model, each joinpoint represents a significant change in trend.
-Computational considerations currently limit the maximum possible number of segments to be no larger than five, with four joinpoints.
 Smoother polynomial models may provide a good fit overall, but are less sensitive to what is occurring at the ends of the data.